abcdesktopio/docs/opsdocs/docs/3.0/setup/kubernetes_abcdesktop.md

 ##### Verify Pods

-Once the pods are created, all pods should be running.
+Once the pods are created, all pods should be `Running`.
-For the first time, status maybe long to become running as some container images may be downloaded
+For the first time, please wait for downloading container images

 ``` bash
 kubectl get pods -n abcdesktop